floability/floability-cli/docs/reference/data.md

 - Error modes: missing sources, checksum/size mismatch, network errors, permission errors when writing to target.
 - Success criteria: requested files exist at target, and (for `verify`) integrity checks (checksum/size) pass.

-### Check vs. Verify (at a glance)

-- Check
-  - What it does: validates that each source is reachable/accessible using remote or local metadata only — no files are downloaded.
-  - What it verifies: if `expected_size` is provided, compares the reported size; otherwise verifies existence/readability.
-  - When to use: when your application will download data itself later, but you want Floability to ensure the sources are valid before starting the workflow.

-- Verify (default = size_only)
-  - What it does: downloads/copies targets as needed and then verifies integrity according to `verification_type`.
-  - size_only (default): if `expected_size` is provided, checks size; otherwise falls back to existence.

-- Verify (strict)
-  - What it does: downloads/copies targets as needed and requires a checksum to be provided and to match.
-  - Recommended for production or critical datasets where content integrity must be guaranteed.

-## Table of contents

-- How to create a basic `data.yml`
-- CLI: `floability data` — modes and examples
-- `data` command options (all flags)
-- YAML spec fields and schema (full)
-- Data item fields and examples
-- How data profiles are used with `run` and `execute`
-- Notes, edge cases, and recommendations

 ## How to create a basic data.yml